lmorg/murex/docs/blog/reading_lists.md

 The problem with Bash, and all traditional Linux or UNIX shells, is that they operate on byte streams.
 To be fair, this isn't so much a fault of Bash _per se_ but more a result of the design of UNIX where (almost) everything is a file, including pipes.
 This means everything is treated as bytes.
 Unlike, for example, Powershell which passes .NET objects around.
 Byte streams make complete sense when you're working on '70s or '80s mainframes but it is a little less productive in the modern world of structured formats like JSON.

 So how do you read lists from objects in, for example, JSON?
 In Bash, this isn't so easy.
-You need to rely on third party tools like `jq` and often end up throwing out all of the older core utilities, like `sed`, that have become muscle memory.
-In Powershell it is a lot easier but you then need .NET wrappers around your existing command line tools.
+You need to rely on third party tools like `jq`.
+However you do have the benefit of compatibility with all of the older core utilities, like `sed`, that have become muscle memory by now.
+This does also come with its own drawbacks as well, which I'll explore in the following section.

-## Iteration in `jq`
+## Iteration in Bash via `jq`

-`jq` is a fantastic tool that has become a staple of many a CI/CD pipeline however its syntax isn't always the easiest to grok when delving deep into nested JSON with conditionals and such like.
-We can delve into that in another article.
-For now we are going to keep things intentionally simple:
+`jq` is a fantastic tool that has become a staple of many a CI/CD pipeline however it is not part of most operating systems base platform, so it would need to be installed separately.
+This also creates additional complications whereby you end up having a language within a language -- like running `awk` or `sed` inside Bash, you're now introducing `jq` too.
+Thus its syntax isn't always the easiest to grok when delving deep into nested JSON with conditionals and such like compared with shells that offer first party tools for working with objects.
+We can delve deeper into the power of `jq` in another article but for now we are going to keep things intentionally simple:

 Lets create a JSON array: